Body & Fitness

 • The result is kcal/day, representing energy burned at rest over 24 hours.

-These are the core formulas and logic rules used by this calculator.
+These are the formulas, assumptions, and screening limits used by this body or fitness calculator.

 • Mifflin-St Jeor estimates BMR using weight, height, age, and sex.